A practical guide to the Jira Salesforce AI plugin

 Jira Salesforce AI plugin example: Automatically creating a Jira project from a sale

-Let’s go back to that common problem: when a deal is marked "Closed Won" in Salesforce, someone needs to create a new implementation project in Jira.
+Let's look at a common scenario: when a deal is marked "Closed Won" in Salesforce, a new implementation project needs to be created in Jira.

 The AI plugin way:

-The AI plugin reads all the important info from the opportunity: the company name, what they bought, and any important notes from the sales team.
+2. The AI plugin reads all the important info from the opportunity: the company name, what they bought, and important notes.

-The new project is automatically assigned and added to the implementation team’s to-do list.
+5. The new project is automatically added to the implementation team's to-do list in Jira.

 The eesel AI advantage: Your Jira Salesforce AI plugin running in minutes, not months

-With a tool like eesel AI, you get a simple, self-serve platform that lets you do all of this yourself.
-Unlike rigid connectors or complex custom builds, you can get started in minutes without needing a developer.
-You just connect your tools with a click.
+With a tool like eesel AI, you get a simple platform that works as a complementary addition to your Jira setup.
+You can get started in minutes without needing a developer; you just connect your tools and start building.

 The project creation workflow we just walked through is simple to build with eesel AI’s workflow engine.
-You can set up specific triggers and use custom API actions to create Jira projects or do pretty much anything else your team needs.
-It gives you the control of a custom solution without the engineering headache.
+You can set up specific triggers and use custom API actions to create Jira projects or handle other specific team needs.
+It gives you the control of a custom solution while keeping things simple.

-Best of all, you can launch it without any stress. eesel AI has a powerful simulation mode that lets you test your new Jira workflow on thousands of your past Salesforce records before you turn it on for real.
-You can see exactly how it would have worked, tweak the logic, and make sure it’s perfect from day one.
-It’s a risk-free way to automate that other tools just don’t offer.
+Best of all, you can launch with confidence. eesel AI has a simulation mode that lets you test your new Jira workflow on your past Salesforce records before you turn it on for real.
+You can see exactly how it would have worked and ensure it’s perfect from day one.
+It's a reliable way to automate that keeps your Jira environment clean and organized.

 This screenshot shows the simulation mode in a Jira Salesforce AI plugin, allowing you to test workflows on historical data.